X-ray: Advances in radiology

 In early 1896, several weeks after Röntgen's discovery, Ivan Romanovich Tarkhanov irradiated frogs and insects with X-rays, concluding that the rays "not only photograph, but also affect the living function".
 At around the same time, the zoological illustrator James Green began to use X-rays to examine fragile specimens.
 George Albert Boulenger first mentioned this work in a paper he delivered before the Zoological Society of London in May 1896.
 The book Sciagraphs of British Batrachians and Reptiles (sciagraph is an obsolete name for an X-ray photograph), by Green and James H. Gardiner, with a foreword by Boulenger, was published in 1897.

 The first medical X-ray made in the United States was obtained using a discharge tube of Ivan Puluj's design.
 In January 1896, on reading of Röntgen's discovery, Frank Austin of Dartmouth College tested all of the discharge tubes in the physics laboratory and found that only the Puluj tube produced X-rays.
 This was a result of Puluj's inclusion of an oblique "target" of mica, used for holding samples of fluorescent material, within the tube.
 On 3 February 1896, Gilman Frost, professor of medicine at the college, and his brother Edwin Frost, professor of physics, exposed the wrist of Eddie McCarthy, whom Gilman had treated some weeks earlier for a fracture, to the X-rays and collected the resulting image of the broken bone on gelatin photographic plates obtained from Howard Langill, a local photographer also interested in Röntgen's work.

 1896 plaque published in "Nouvelle Iconographie de la Salpetrière", a medical journal.
-In the left a hand deformity, in the right same hand seen using radiography.
+On the left a hand deformity, on the right the same hand seen using radiography.
 The authors named the technique Röntgen photography.